markwragg/PowerShell-HashCopy/README.md

 Copy-FileHash -Path C:\Some\Files -Destination D:\Some\Other\Files -Force
 ```

-You can spcify the algorithm that `Get-FileHash` uses to create the Hash by using `-Algorithm`:
+You can specify the algorithm that `Get-FileHash` uses to create the Hash by using `-Algorithm`:
 ```
 Copy-FileHash -Path C:\Some\Files -Destination D:\Some\Other\Files -Algorithm MD5
 ```